amekusa/generic-exceptions/README.md

 const { <ExceptionClass>, ... } = require('generic-exceptions');
 ```

-##### Available Exceptions (v1.0.0+):
+##### Available Exceptions (v2.0.0+):

+- `NoSuchProp`
 - `InvalidType`
 - `Exception`

 ## APIs

+Here is a small summary of APIs in generic-exceptions.
+The full documentations are here: https://amekusa.github.io/generic-exceptions/latest/

+---

 ### Exception

 `Exception` class is the base class of all the other exceptions.
-That means every exception basically derives the methods and the properties from `Exception` class.
+That means every exception basically derives the methods and the properties from this class.
 Also `Exception` is a subclass of [Error](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Error).

 #### constructor ( msg[, info] )

-Set any type of value to `info` and you can access it as `.info` property.
+Assign any type of value to `info` and you can access it as `.info` property.

 ```js
 try {